All Episodes

 There's no fight in them.

-What purpose does what what what purpose is served by praising LBJ?
+What purpose is served by praising LBJ?

-There's a movie out now called film, and even it is unfriendly to LBJ.
+There's a movie out now called Film, and even it is unfriendly to LBJ.

 See, the Republicans think somehow, this is how convoluted this is.